MLopezJ/REST-API-Python-Flask/readme.md

 A decorator is a function how takes another function and extends the behavior of the latter function without modifying it explicitly.
 It allow the calling of higher-order functions (similar to higher-order components, in React).
 They can be used for create middlewares.

 ### Templates
 Are files who can contains static or dynamic data.
-For example, a html doc.
+For example, a html doc or a css file.

 In python, functions are first-class objects.
 It means there are no restrictions on the object's use, it can be dynamically created, destroyed, passed to a function and returned as a value and still have all the rights.
 But actually,